All Episodes

 9-11 panel decided to omit a reference to Atta.

-Uh, they just run an AP story on it.
+They just run an AP story on it.

 They don't even write it themselves, and I can't tell you where in the paper it appeared, except it's not on the front page.

-She's just she's just everywhere out there on NBC.
+She's just everywhere out there on NBC.

-Got a segment on the Nightly News last night.
+I got a segment on the Nightly News last night.

 Their cable primetime shows devoted a lot of time to her.

-Just give her own show out there.
+Just give her her own show out there.

-But this uh the New York Times uh all the Fox News website, I mean, nobody is spending a whole lot of time talking about this, and they're not making it prominent, and I just have to believe that if they could pin this on George W. Bush, this would be front page everywhere, and it would be pretty much all that we are seeing.
+And I just have to believe that if they could pin this on George W. Bush, this would be front page everywhere, and it would be pretty much all that we are seeing.

-This week brought the stunning revelation that elite military spies pinpointed Mohammed Atta and three other hijackers as a terror cell more than one year before 9-11, but they were barred from alerting lawmen to try to lock them up.
+This week brought the stunning revelation that elite military spies pinpointed Mohamed Atta and three other hijackers as a terror cell more than one year before 9-11, but they were barred from alerting lawmen to try to lock them up.

 A prime reason why that warning never came is that Gorelic issued a 1995 order creating a wall that blocked intelligence on terrorists from being shared with law enforcement.

-Still it was conveniently left out of the 9-11 report.
+Still, it was conveniently left out of the 9-11 report.

 Do you know why?